-- 38. Table 7 highlights the proposed 2013-2014 budget by object of expenditure for the operation of JI.
-The principal component of the budget consists of human resources (67 per cent of the total).
-It should be noted that the figure is less than 5 per cent of the SDM programme's total staff budget. - 39.
-The budget includes provision for three scheduled meetings of the JISC per year and three meetings of the JI accreditation panel, over the two-year period, to be held in Bonn, Germany.
-The material reduction in staff travel is due to the various meetings that are now scheduled to be held in Bonn. - 40.
-The budget for consultancy in 2013 is to cover any IT-related needs to support the JI workflows as these evolve with a similar amount budgeted for 2014. - 41.
-The slight increase in operating expenses in 2013 is due to a 7 per cent contribution from JI to support the SDM IS programme which addresses the improvement and future-proofing of the secretariat's IT infrastructure. - 42.
-A major reduction can be seen under the budget item "expert fees", due to the expected decrease in project submissions in the next two years.
+- 37. Table 7 highlights the proposed 2013-2014 budget by object of expenditure for the operation of JI.
+The principal component of the budget consists of human resources (64 per cent of the total).
+It should be noted that the figure is less than 5 per cent of the SDM programme's total staff budget. - 38.
+The budget includes provision for three scheduled meetings of the JISC and two meetings of the JI accreditation panel, per year, to be held in Bonn, Germany.
+The material reduction in staff travel is due to the various meetings that are now scheduled to be held in Bonn. - 39.
+The budget for consultancy in 2013 has two components.
+A major portion of the figure budgeted for 2013 is a six-month consultancy to support project 208 Improving the JI project cycle.
+The other component is to cover any IT-related needs to support the JI workflows as these evolve with a similar amount budgeted for 2014. - 40.
+The slight increase in operating expenses in 2013 is due to a 7 per cent contribution from JI to support the SDM IS programme which addresses the improvement and future-proofing of the secretariat's IT infrastructure.

+41. A major reduction can be seen under the budget item "expert fees", due to the expected decrease in project submissions in the next two years.